-The Loading... program prepares students to practice in the field of public health, which serves to enhance health through education, research, and policy.
-The curriculum fosters development of core public health competencies, training students to plan, implement, and evaluate both urban and rural health initiatives.
-Through coursework, research, and community engagement, students will acquire the practical skills necessary to work in a local, national, or international entity addressing public health needs.
+The Loading... is a fully online degree program that prepares students to take on leadership roles in agencies that respond to the most pressing public health problems.
+Graduates of the MS Community Health are trained to plan and evaluate public health programs, analyze public health policy, manage healthcare industries, and conduct theoretical research in preparation for a Doctoral degree.
+The curriculum fosters development of core public health competencies, with coursework in epidemiology, program planning and evaluation, health policy and administration, and applied fieldwork experience.
+Through this coursework, research, and community engagement, students will acquire the practical skills necessary to work as leaders in a local, national, or international entity addressing public health needs.
 Alumni have gone on to a wide variety of careers, including directors of public / community health agencies, health educators, medical service managers, grant writers, public health planners, and policy advocates.
 By design, this program is highly experiential.
-Over 25% of the program includes professional projects and internships, designed to provide practical experiences (both simulated and actual) so that graduates are equipped and prepared to make significant contributions in the field immediately after graduation.
+Over 25% of the program includes applied fieldwork, designed to provide practical experiences (both simulated and actual) so that graduates are equipped and prepared to make significant contributions in the field immediately after graduation.

 What You Will Learn:

-- The knowledge and skills needed to work in prevention at the community level through programming, advocacy, as well as needs and needs/outcome assessments.
+- Acquire the knowledge and skills needed to work in prevention at the community level through programming, advocacy, as well as needs and needs/outcome assessments.

 - The ability to use a multidisciplinary approach to examine organizational and public policy issues that influence the operation and outcomes of public health and health care services.

-- Examine the behavioral, social, psychological, cultural, economic, and demographic factors related to individual and population health and health disparities.
+- Examine the behavioral, social, psychological, cultural, economic, and demographic factors related to individual and population health and how these contribute to equity in health.
 Learn to evaluate and communicate the importance of these factors in making health program decisions.

-- Culturally relevant, evidence-based strategies for influencing, formulating, and advocating for social and organizational policies.
+- Design culturally relevant, evidence-based strategies for influencing, formulating, and advocating for social and organizational programs and policies.

-- An understanding of the environmental (physical, chemical, biological) factors influencing the health of communities in urban and rural areas, as well as in the workplace.
+- Acquire an understanding of the environmental (physical, chemical, biological) factors influencing the health of populations

-- An introduction to epidemiology as the foundation of public health practice.
+- Explore epidemiology as the foundation of public health practice.
 Topics include disease transmission and progression, measures of morbidity and mortality, surveillance, screening, and outbreak investigation.

 The Fieldwork Experience:

-- Completion of a full-year internship at a local health organization or agency, designed to put knowledge into practice through hands-on experience.
-Past internships have been with the Essex and Franklin County Public Health Departments, the Seaway Valley Prevention Council, and many other places throughout the state and country.
+- Completion of a full year applied fieldwork experience designed to meet the needs of each individual student.
+In this experience, students put knowledge into practice through hands-on experience.
+This can be an internship, professional project, or research project.
+Past experiences have been with the Essex and Franklin County Public Health Departments, the Seaway Valley Prevention Council, and many other places throughout the state and country.

-- A close relationship with your field supervisor, who is committed to offering the support and insight you need to reach your highest potential as a public health professional.
+- A close relationship with your faculty mentor and field supervisor, who is committed to offering the support and insight you need to reach your highest potential as a public health professional.

 - A culminating final project includes planning, implementing, evaluating and communicating the results of a public health initiative such as a program or intervention.